-There will be an opportunity to hear about all the courses we have on offer in the School of Teacher Education at our forthcoming Belfast Teacher Training Event, further details available here
+There will be an opportunity to hear about all the courses we have on offer at our Get into Teaching Information Evening on Thursday 22nd March, 4pm - 7pm, further details available here

 Teaching on this degree is structured into lectures, where all students are taught together, and seminars of smaller groups of around 15-20 students.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.

 As well as classroom-based study, you also spend time on placement in our partner schools.
 Your placements are organised first as groups, progressing onto paired placements and then acting as an individual in the classroom.
 This system allows you to work closely with colleagues to support each other with planning and teaching.
 In school, you will have the support of a dedicated school-based member of staff, while at University you will also have a professional placement tutor who will be on hand to support you.

 On top of teaching hours you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

 Throughout your three years of study you will have a number of assessments, including formal written exams, essays, portfolios, poster presentations, a professional viva, and case studies.